Package 'sprtt'

 Title: Sequential Probability Ratio Tests Toolbox

-Description: It is a toolbox for Sequential Probability Ratio Tests (SPRT), Wald (1945) <doi:10.2134/agronj1947.00021962003900070011x>.
-SPRTs are applied to the data during the sampling process, ideally after each observation.
-At any stage, the test will return a decision to either continue sampling or terminate and accept one of the specified hypotheses.
-The seq_ttest() function performs one-sample, two-sample, and paired t-tests for testing one- and two-sided hypotheses (Schnuerch & Erdfelder (2019) <doi:10.1037/met0000234>).
-The seq_anova() function allows to perform a sequential one-way fixed effects ANOVA (Steinhilber et al. (2023) <doi:10.31234/osf.io/m64ne>).
-Learn more about the package by using vignettes "browseVignettes(package = "sprtt")" or go to the website <https://meikesteinhilber.github.io/sprtt/>.
+Description: A toolbox for Sequential Probability Ratio Tests (SPRT) based on Wald (1945) <doi:10.2134/agronj1947.00021962003900070011x>.
+SPRTs are applied during the sampling process, ideally after each observation, and at every stage return a decision to either continue sampling or terminate and accept one of the specified hypotheses.
+The `seq_ttest()` function performs one-sample, two-sample, and paired t-tests for one- and two-sided hypotheses (Schnuerch & Erdfelder (2019) <doi:10.1037/met0000234>).
+The `seq_anova()` function performs a sequential one-way fixed effects ANOVA (Steinhilber et al. (2024) <doi:10.1037/met0000677>).
+The `plan_sample_size()` function helps plan sequential studies by simulating required sample sizes across a range of effect sizes.
+For more information, see the vignettes browseVignettes(package = "sprtt") or the package website <https://meikesteinhilber.github.io/sprtt/>.

-Authors: Meike Steinhilber [aut, cre] , Martin Schnuerch [aut, ths] , Anna-Lena Schubert [aut, ths]
+Authors: Meike Snijder-Steinhilber [aut, cre] (ORCID: <https://orcid.org/0000-0002-7144-2100>), Martin Schnuerch [aut, ths] (ORCID: <https://orcid.org/0000-0001-6531-2265>), Anna-Lena Schubert [aut, ths] (ORCID: <https://orcid.org/0000-0001-7248-0662>)

-Maintainer: Meike Steinhilber <[email protected]>
+Maintainer: Meike Snijder-Steinhilber <[email protected]>

 License: AGPL (>= 3)

-Version: 0.2.0
+Version: 0.3.1

-Built: 2024-11-03 04:37:41 UTC
+Built: 2026-05-20 10:45:00 UTC

 Source: https://github.com/meikesteinhilber/sprtt